Our Goal: A Safe Learning Environment for Every Student

 - Expand federal assistance to schools struggling with the cost of meeting security needs

-- Strengthen partnerships with local government, education professionals and law enforcement to promote deployment of effective technologies that enhance school safety and security
+- Strengthen partnerships among local government, education professionals and public safety officials to promote deployment of effective technologies that enhance school safety and security

 - Improve awareness related to school safety and security and increase training for staff, teachers, students and parents on school security risks and related best practices